What Is Schumann Resonance?

 Why Is 7.83 Hz Associated With Schumann Resonance?

-In simple terms, electromagnetic waves can resonate in the space between the Earth’s surface and the ionosphere.
-Lightning activity helps excite these resonances.
+Electromagnetic waves can resonate in the cavity between the Earth’s conductive surface and the ionosphere, with global lightning activity helping excite those resonances.

-That is the real physics foundation behind the term.
+That is the physics foundation behind the term.

-The wellness leap happens when 7.83 Hz gets turned into a universal promise.
+The wellness leap happens when a frequency associated with a natural phenomenon gets turned into a universal biological promise.

 A responsible interpretation is:

-7.83 Hz is a real frequency reference associated with Schumann resonance, but using 7.83 Hz in a consumer wellness device does not automatically prove a specific biological outcome.
+Approximately 7.83 Hz is a real Schumann resonance frequency reference, but using approximately 7.83 Hz in a consumer wellness device does not automatically establish a specific biological or clinical outcome.

 What Does Hz Mean?